-MEDA and Global Affairs Canada (GAC) are collaborating to support women and

-	youth-run businesses in the processing sector and food industry in rice, peanut,
+MEDA and Global Affairs Canada (GAC) are collaborating to support women and youth-run businesses in the processing sector and food industry in Bauchi State, Nigeria.
+The project will work in three main value chains: rice, peanut, and soybean.

-	and soybean value chains in Bauchi State, Nigeria.

 Nigeria’s Bauchi state is in the north-eastern region of the country.
-Dryer and

-	more arid than the southern states, Bauchi is susceptible to climate change and

-	desertification.
-Although Nigeria is considered one of the wealthiest African

-	nations, economic advantages are unevenly distributed, and the northern regions

-	have higher unemployment and greater economic and gender inequality as well as

-	incidences of violent conflict.
+Dryer and more arid than the southern states, Bauchi is susceptible to climate change and desertification.
+Although Nigeria is considered one of the wealthiest African nations, economic advantages are unevenly distributed, and the northern regions have higher unemployment and greater economic and gender inequality as well as incidences of violent conflict.

 Currently, the Federal Government of Nigeria is investing in agricultural development across Nigeria.
 Production and harvests have increased, and the local economy is growing.
 However, Bauchi state lacks an agricultural aggregation structure and few corporations aggregate agricultural produce there.
 It is mainly middlemen who purchase at the farmgate.
 Women producers are particularly disadvantaged as gender and social norms constrain their mobility to effect market linkages and many women market through proxies.
 This means they also lack credible market information and rely on social networks to learn about the marketplace.

 Although agriculture is the dominant economic activity for both women and men of all ages, market systems are informal and market actors are ill-informed in terms of credible market information and business training.
 This problem is more acute for women farmers who have time constraints due to family responsibilities, lower literacy levels, smaller business networks and limited mobility.
 The challenge for women is compounded due to unwelcoming public spaces and business environments, whose productivity is undermined by gender norms which demand a rigid division of labour and generational inequities.